We tackle complex questions about how we learn and form memories across time and development

 Alexandra Decker

-I’m a developmental cognitive neuroscientist and Assistant Professor of Psychological and Brain Sciences at Washington University in St. Louis.
+I am the Principal Investigator of the How We Learn Lab, cognitive scientist, and Assistant Professor of Psychological and Brain Sciences at Washington University in St. Louis.
 Before joining WashU, I trained as a postdoctoral fellow with John Gabrieli at MIT and completed my Ph.D. at the University of Toronto, working with Amy Finn and Katherine Duncan.